objcio/articles/2015-01-09-natasha-murashev.md

 *C: Thanks for taking the time, Natasha!
 Could you tell us a little bit of what you currently do in your job and in the developer community?*

 N: By day I’m an iOS engineer at Capital One, and we’re working on a bunch of native apps.
-And then usually I wake up early and usually do blogging or learning or building something, so morning is kind of like my time to grow.
+And then usually I wake up early and usually do blogging or learning or building something, so morning is my time to grow.

 *C: The apps you build at Capital One, are these internal or also external apps?*